diskuv/dkml-install-api/contributors/doc/packages/Console.rst

 Each archive tree also contains a "st" folder for the static files ... these are files that are directly copied to the end-user's installation directory.

-Each archive tree also contains the packager executables named as ``bin/dkml-package-setup.bc`` and ``bin/dkml-package-uninstaller.bc``.
+Each archive tree also contains the packager executables named ``bin/dkml-package.bc``.

 .. literalinclude:: ../../../package/console/create/test/test_windows_create_installers.t
     :language: shell-session